wmorgan/dcos-docs/1.7/usage/tutorials/cassandra/README.md

       restore     Restore Cassandra cluster from backup
       seeds       Retrieve seed node information

-Now, let's check if Cassandra is running and healthy, in the cluster itself.
+Now, let's validate that the Cassandra service is running and healthy.
 For this, go to the DC/OS dashboard and you should see Cassandra there:
 <TODO: Get the image>
 ![Cassandra in the dashboard](img/cassandra-dashboard.png)

-# Using Cassandra to perform CRUD operations
+# Cassandra CRUD operations

 Now that you've a Cassandra cluster up and running, it's time to connect to our Cassandra cluster and perform some CRUD operations.